 How can I get Google Chrome to work again on some websites?

+This is a quick fix to try to get Google Chrome to work again.
 Launch Google Chrome and select the top-right three-dot menu.
 Select More tools > Clear browsing data from the menu.
 Select the option to delete Cache and Cookies files under Advanced from the following menu.
 After that, restart your Google Chrome browser and check the website to see if the issue has been resolved.

 Why do I keep getting the message "This site cannot be reached"?

+Most times, "This site cannot be reached message" comes due to a DNS lookup failure.
 A DNS lookup fails when the DNS servers are configured incorrectly or when the Windows DNS client is not working.
 The "this site can't be reached" error can also happen for the reasons listed above, even though it is some times caused by outdated settings or corrupted files and or cookies.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!